Adolis García Player Props: Rangers vs. Rays

-On Tuesday, Adolis Garcia (.590 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Adolis Garcia and his .605 slugging percentage over his past 10 games, battle starting pitcher Zack Littell and the Tampa Bay Rays at Globe Life Field, Wednesday at 2:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rays.
+In his previous game he had a hitless showing (0-for-3) against the Rays.

 Adolis García Game Info & Props vs. the Rays